davidmam/2013-12-16-dundee/README.md

 ## Before you arrive...

-We recommend that you bring your own laptop to work on (so that you can easily continue to use the same tools after the bootcamp) but we hope to have a handful of backup laptops available.
-If you choose to bring your own laptop then, before you arrive, you will need to ensure you have installed and tested some software.
+You must bring your own laptop to work on (so that you can easily continue to use the same tools after the bootcamp).
+Before you arrive, you will need to ensure you have installed and tested some software.
 Please see our [set-up page](Setup.md) for a list of the software required and instructions.